Written by

 Why the integration of location-based intelligence is a game changer for the industry.

 Location data is healthcare data.
-The most significant, underutilized factor directly affecting human health is environmental in all its forms: how people live, work, grow, and play.
-Many public and commercial entities have rightly integrated awareness of social factors with respect to population health, but it’s not a complete data picture, nor is it a forward vision.
+The most significant, underutilized factor directly affecting human health is the environment in all its forms: how people live, work, grow, and play.
+Many public and commercial entities have rightly integrated awareness of social factors concerning population health, but it’s not a complete data picture, nor is it a forward vision.
 A true, 360-degree assessment of how people live their lives — and therefore how all stakeholders in healthcare can drive down costs while uplifting patient outcomes — is only fully attainable by applying the data analytics acquired through spatial intelligence.

-In the wake of the global pandemic, we are all adapting to a new normal.
+We are adapting to a new normal in the wake of the global pandemic.
 True, the healthcare benefits of integrating spatial analytics were on stakeholders’ radar before the pandemic landed in the U.S. For some, in an ancillary way; for others, it was factored in more heavily.
-But we now live in a moment where proximity to others and how you exist with those around you resonate in everyone’s thinking, all the time.
+But we now live in a moment where proximity to others and how you exist with those around you resonate in everyone’s thinking all the time.

-This increased attention reinforces what early adopters were already “evangelizing” about the untapped value of harnessing location intelligence with respect to mitigation and prevention: When implemented in conjunction with the clinical and financial data payers and providers already have, spatial analytics unlock a more complete picture of the individual, and numerous insights into more effective strategies become possible.
+This increased attention reinforces what early adopters were already “evangelizing” about the untapped value of harnessing location intelligence concerning mitigation and prevention: When implemented in conjunction with the clinical and financial data payers and providers already have, spatial analytics unlock a more complete picture of the individual, and numerous insights into more effective strategies become possible.

 Value-Based Care Demands Value-Rich Content

-Throughout this article, we’ll cover the broad strokes of why the adoption and integration of healthcare spatial analytics not only accelerates the paradigm shift from volume-based models to value-based care, it also significantly improves outcomes along the way.
+Throughout this article, we’ll cover the broad strokes of why adopting and integrating healthcare spatial analytics not only accelerates the paradigm shift from volume-based models to value-based care but also significantly improves outcomes.

 But first, some perspective: Healthcare expenditures for 2017 amounted to 18% of U.S. GDP, and is on track to become 1/5th of GDP by 2025.

-Those figures are certainly alarming enough to spawn innovation on their own, particularly when compared to the qualitative health outcomes of other countries who spend far less to achieve superior results.
-Finally, we must factor in how an estimated 30% of U.S. health spend — close to $800 billion — is wasted on overpriced or ineffective expenditures.
+Those figures are certainly alarming enough to spawn innovation on their own, particularly compared to the qualitative health outcomes of other countries that spend far less to achieve superior results.
+Finally, we must factor in how an estimated 30% of U.S. health spending — close to $800 billion — is wasted on overpriced or ineffective expenditures.

-Obviously, the numbers cited above for 2017 are all pre-COVID.
-The direct and indirect costs for healthcare in 2020 will likely take quite a while to accurately tabulate.
+The numbers cited above for 2017 are all pre-COVID.
+The direct and indirect costs for healthcare in 2020 will likely take quite a while to tabulate accurately.
 The financials of contracting and treating COVID-19 are different for everyone who gets it.
 Wildly different.
-As payers and providers figure out their next moves, best to keep in mind that they were already grappling with skyrocketing costs.
+As payers and providers figure out their next moves, it is best to remember that they are already grappling with skyrocketing costs.

-We can agree that the level and scope of change needed has never been higher, as the cost trajectory pre-COVID was not sustainable.
+We can agree that the level and scope of change needed has never been higher, as the cost trajectory pre-COVID was unsustainable.
 But how do we get there?
 How do we even start?

-The answer lies in our approach to healthcare data capture, analysis, and utilization.
+Our approach to healthcare data capture, analysis, and utilization is the answer.
 Like every other facet of life, data generation has exploded in healthcare.
-However, when it comes to implementing proactive measures — built from predictive analytics — to improve human health, data utilization is often stuck in the past.
+However, when implementing proactive measures — built from predictive analytics — to improve human health, data utilization is often stuck in the past.
 Without the proper tools and perspective, this implementation is highly unlikely.
-And impossible if we’re not looking in the right direction — after all, you can’t change what you’re not measuring.
+And it’s impossible if we’re not looking in the right direction — after all, you can’t change what you’re not measuring.
 We must seek out meaningful data.
 Specifically, this means the rich data sources possible when we incorporate the long-neglected or under-emphasized environmental factors showing how people actually live their lives.

 Common Denominators

-(And let’s not forget that we’re already paying full price for everything that determines health outcomes — medical, genetic, operational, social, physical, behavioral and environmental.
-So why would we only engage with a part of the available data?)
+(And let’s not forget that we’re already paying full price for everything that determines health outcomes — medical, genetic, operational, social, physical, behavioral, and environmental.
+So why would we only engage with some of the available data?)

 Transforming Raw Data into Actionable Insight

 When a car is brought into the shop for repairs, we catalog the type of work done and how much it costs to fix it.
-Both useful, necessary metrics to documenting the history and continued health of the vehicle — important “clinical” and financial data.
-But it’s still looking backward, reactive rather than proactive in nature, and here a straight line can be drawn to traditional methodologies with respect to healthcare treatment: we too often wait until something is wrong, and then we set about using the tools at hand to fix it.
+Both useful, necessary metrics to document the vehicle’s history and continued health — important “clinical” and financial data, but it’s still looking backward, reactive rather than proactive in nature, and here, a straight line can be drawn to traditional methodologies concerning healthcare treatment: we too often wait until something is wrong, and then we set about using the tools at hand to fix it.

 To say that prevention and maintenance are significant factors when it comes to determining outcomes (whether we’re talking about scheduled medical check-ups or routine oil changes) would be an understatement.
 What we need to apply also has to do with a certain mindset as much tech implementation: we must begin addressing the first-mile inpatient care, instead of predominantly reacting to the last.

-To illustrate how spatial intelligence can provide direct benefit with respect to healthcare optimization, we’ll put forth the following data-related questions:
+To illustrate how spatial intelligence can provide direct benefits with respect to healthcare optimization, we’ll put forth the following data-related questions:

 (I) What are the top human-centric health needs to be enhanced via spatial intelligence?
 (What data jobs are essential?
 And what data jobs would you like to incorporate, but didn’t think possible or viable?)